Acupuncture

 The

-answer to this question is no. While having a positive state
+answer to this question is no. While having a positive state of mind

-of mind helps with any type of treatment, conventional or
+helps with any type of treatment, conventional or otherwise, it is not

-acupuncture for it to work.
-This is evidenced not only through
+necessary to "believe" in acupuncture for it to work.
+This is

-clinical study in "non-believers", but by the
+evidenced not only through clinical study in "non-believers",

-fact that animals and small children who cannot be instructed
+but by the fact that animals and small children who cannot be instructed

-to "believe" receive relief through the use of
+to "believe" receive relief through the use of acupuncture.

-sister site: A
+our sister site: A World of Acupuncture

 |